dikortis/LetsTalkETC/Episodes/Episode_2.md

-and they recommended what some other people were recommending which was we need to add citations and add information inside the actual etherion page to the point where it's so comprehensive that then will kind of be promoted in a way to our own etherium classic page on Wikipedia so I don't know if you saw that Elaine
+and they recommended what some other people were recommending which was we need to add citations and add information inside the actual ethereum page to the point where it's so comprehensive that then will kind of be promoted in a way to our own ethereum classic page on Wikipedia so I don't know if you saw that Elaine

 **Elaine:**
- yeah I think
+ yes
-I think that's a great idea but we could pretty much take like Rocky's whole article and just paste it in right mm-hmm
+I think that's a great idea but we could pretty much take like Rocky's whole article and just paste it in right

 **Carlo Vicari:**
-yeah yeah it was a that was a
+yes it was a that was a
 great article and we've got a ton of other articles and another a ton of other info too so Christian did you see